DIMFLIX/obsidian-encrypt/README.md

 ## Latest Changes

-### New in this Fork
+### ✨ New in this Enhanced Fork
+- **🎨 Beautiful Visual Design**: No more ugly JSON blocks - encrypted text appears as elegant lock buttons
+- **📝 Smart Hint Display**: Shows your custom hint or "SECRET" as fallback
+- **🕰️ Click to Decrypt**: Simply click the lock button to decrypt temporarily
+- **🔄 Hide/Show Toggle**: Decrypted content can be hidden again without re-encryption
+- **🌍 English Interface**: Professional English UI throughout
+- **🎨 Theme Integration**: Seamless integration with light and dark themes
+- **🚀 Enhanced UX**: Smooth animations and hover effects
-- ✨ **Context Menu Integration**: Right-click selected text to encrypt/decrypt instantly
+- **🎯 Context Menu Integration**: Right-click selected text to encrypt/decrypt instantly
-- 🎯 **Smart Text Detection**: Automatically detects encrypted vs plain text
-- 🚀 **Seamless UX**: No need to use commands or buttons - just select and right-click
-- 🇷🇺 **Localized Interface**: Russian language support for menu items and notifications

 Information about the original plugin's latest release can be found on the [release notes](https://meld-cp.github.io/obsidian-encrypt/release-notes.html) page.